 What Is a Second Mortgage?

-A second mortgage is generally when you borrow against the equity of your home, and your home is used as collateral for the loan.
-This loan is called a “second mortgage” because you already have an existing loan on your property.
-Second mortgages are often easier to qualify for than other types of loans, and they are often used to secure funds for a variety of uses.
+Generally, a second mortgage allows you to borrow against the equity in your home, and your home is used as collateral for the loan.
+This loan is called a “second mortgage” because it comes in second lien position behind the existing loan on your property.
+Second mortgages can be easier to qualify for than other types of loans and are often used to secure additional funds.

 How Does a Second Mortgage Work?

-A second mortgage requires that an additional, or second, mortgage be taken out on a property that is already mortgaged.
+A second mortgage requires an additional mortgage to be taken out on a property that is already mortgaged.

-There are two types of loans that generally fall under the broad, informal category of “second mortgage,” a home equity loan and a home equity line of credit.
+A home equity loan and a home equity line of credit are the two types of loans that fall under the broad, informal category of “second mortgage.”
 Both of these use your home as collateral, but there are some nuances between them.
 Let’s take a look at each.

 - Home Equity Loan.
-A home equity loan is a traditional loan, meaning that a fixed amount is lent to you for a fixed term with payments amortized or spread over the life of the loan.
+A home equity loan is a traditional loan, meaning that a fixed amount is lent to you for a fixed term, with payments amortized or spread over the life of the loan.
 You receive all your money in a lump sum when the loan closes.
 Home equity loans usually come with fixed interest rates.

 - Home Equity Line of Credit.
-A Home Equity Line of Credit (HELOC) allows you to draw money as you need it, up to the maximum amount of your credit line, for a certain amount of time — the draw period.
+A Home Equity Line of Credit (HELOC) allows you to draw money as you need it, up to the maximum amount of your credit line, for a certain amount of time called the draw period.
 During the draw period, payments are typically interest only.
-Once the draw period ends, your payments are principal and interest and are amortized over the remainder of the loan term.
+Once the draw period ends, your payments are principal and interest, which are then amortized over the remainder of the loan term.
 Home equity lines of credit usually come with a variable interest rate.

 How Do I Get the Money?